NKAmazing/NKAmazing/README.md

 ### Hello there!
 My name is Nicolas Mayoral 👋

-- 🌱 I’m currently learning Python, Bash, SQL, Shell script and a bit of JS.
+- 🌱 I’m currently learning Python, Bash, SQL, Shell script, etc.
 - 👨‍💻 I'm also interested in security, hacking (only for academic purposes 😄) , and anything on how it works a OS.

 <h3 align="left">Connect with me:</h3>